hascheel/ng-bootstrap-role-based-authorization-client-server-example/README.md

-# Angular 10 with Bootstrap - Role Based Authorization Example with Client & Server
+# Role Based Authorization Example with Client & Server apps

-This is an implementaton of a role based authorization in Angular with a Node.js API.
+This is an implementaton of a role based authorization in Angular 10, Bootstrap and with a Node.js API.

 There are three pages - a login page, a home page and an admin page.
 There are two roles - a regular user (Role.User) that can access the home page, and an admin user (Role.Admin) that can access everything.